Fyne5/Simplerxy/README.md

 By default Simplerxy will run at TCP 3979 (God of Fortune - the lucky number in Numerology) and communicate at all addresses (0.0.0.0).
 Can be customized in config.conf to fit

-## Docker hóa cho tiện xài thông qua docker-compose.yaml / Dockerization for convenient use through docker-compose.yaml
+## Docker hóa thông qua docker-compose.yaml / Dockerization through docker-compose.yaml
 Đang cập nhựt...

 Updating...